Love Me Again (Land Down Under): Production

 The cast, including Angel Locsin and Piolo Pascual, trained for weeks in horseback riding at the Manila Polo Club under the guidance of couturiers Vic Barba and Mikee Cojuangco.
-The film was shot in Impasug-ong and Malaybalay, Bukidnon and also in Darwin, Northern Territory, Australia.
+The film was shot in Impasugong and Malaybalay, Bukidnon and also in Darwin, Northern Territory, Australia.

 The film was retitled from Land Down Under to Love Me Again.

 Reception

 Land Down Under has a total gross of ₱ 65.1 million, according to Box Office Mojo.